Lucas Alamán: Mexican War of Independence

-Travels Through Europe
+Travels through Europe

-He departed on January, 1814 and first arrived at Spain where he visited Madrid and the Royal Palace of the El Escorial.
-He then passed on to France where he arrived in Paris and visited Father Mier on whose recommendation Alaman was able to meet with Bishop Gregoire.
+He departed in January 1814 and first arrived at Spain where he visited Madrid and the Royal Palace of the El Escorial.
+He then passed on to France where he arrived in Paris and visited Father Mier on whose recommendation Alamán was able to meet with Bishop Gregoire.
 He continued his studies in Paris under René Just Haüy, Jean-Baptiste Biot, and Louis Jacques Thénard, and attended late night sessions of the Atheneum where he also began to learn German.
-Alaman was present in Paris during Napoleon’s return from Elba, during the Hundred Days, with Alaman leaving the country shortly afterward for a brief sojourn in Great Britain before returning to France.
+Alamán was present in Paris during Napoleon's return from Elba, during the Hundred Days, with Alamán leaving the country shortly afterward for a brief sojourn in Great Britain before returning to France.
 He next traveled to Italy, passing by Mont Cenis, and arriving in Turin.
 He visited the battlefields of Pavia and Marengo and headed towards Milan, passing through Bologna and Florence before arriving in Rome where he was present for the Feast day of St. Peter which he spent with the family of the Spanish Cardinal Bardaji.
 He next visited Switzerland and followed the Rhine to Frankfurt.
-Alaman studied mining in Germany and visited Berlin before departing towards Holland and returning to France by 1818.
+Alamán studied mining in Germany and visited Berlin before departing towards Holland and returning to France by 1818.

 Delegate to the Cortes

-He received the news that one of his family’s financial interests had failed, and sought to remedy the matter through the application of his studies.
+He received the news that one of his family's financial interests had failed, and sought to remedy the matter through the application of his studies.
 He sought to bring to Mexico the technique of separating silver and gold through the use of sulfuric acid in contrast to the old technique of using nitric acid.
 He traveled to Madrid and succeeded in gaining permission from the government for doing so.
+He was the delegate of Mexico in the Cortes and worked to better the mining industry.

-Alaman arrived back in Mexico in February, 1820.
-Spain at this time through the Constitution of 1812 had granted representation to its colonies in the Spanish Cortes and Alaman was among the Mexican deputies sent to Madrid that year representing the province of Guanajuato.
-He left for Spain with the rest of the deputies just as Agustin de Iturbide’s Plan of Iguala began to gain ground, and which would ultimately gain independence for Mexico in September of 1821.
+Alamán arrived back in Mexico in February, 1820.
+Spain at this time through the Constitution of 1812 had granted representation to its colonies in the Spanish Cortes and Alamán was among the Mexican deputies sent to Madrid that year representing the province of Guanajuato.
+He left for Spain with the rest of the deputies just as Agustin de Iturbide’s Plan of Iguala began to gain ground, and which would ultimately gain independence for Mexico in September 1821.

-Alaman defended the rights of his district’s mining interests and amidst ambiguous news regarding the progress of the Plan of Iguala, he also with the rest of the deputies lobbied the Spanish Cortes to establish in New Spain a more independent government.
-After the legislative session ended, Alaman rejected a post in the Spanish government and returned to Mexico.
+Alamán defended the rights of his district's mining interests and amidst ambiguous news regarding the progress of the Plan of Iguala, he also with the rest of the deputies lobbied the Spanish Cortes to establish in New Spain a more independent government.
+After the legislative session ended, Alamán rejected a post in the Spanish government and returned to Mexico.